MineshShaw/MultiThreadedWebServer/README.md

 - No HTTPS/TLS support (plaintext only).
 - No directory listing — files must be requested explicitly.
 - Limited MIME type support (HTML, text, images only).
 - Request body parsing is minimal (only JSON POST is supported).
-- Not production-ready: designed for **learning/demo purposes** only.